 Investors should make it a condition of investment that failures are documented.
 They should set up forums where unsuccessful entrepreneurs are actively encouraged to share their experiences.

 Let’s stop glamourising entrepreneurial success and writing off struggling entrepreneurs.
 If we want to help Britain’s next generation of new businesses to succeed, we need to break the taboo and make the modes of failure more visible.

 Ewan Kirk is a technology entrepreneur and the founder of Cantab Capital Partners (now part of GAM Systematic).
 He’s also a judge for Management Today’s NextGen Awards, which shine a spotlight on the next generation of ground-breaking, high-growth businesses.
-If your company is creating new opportunities, driving change and making a difference, enter now.
+Follow him on Twitter here.